Hyun5/CarND-Behavioral-Cloning-P3/README.md

 * video.mp4 a video recording of the vehicle driving autonomously around the track
 * READ.md summarizing the results

-This README file describes how to output the video in the "Details About Files In This Directory" section.

 The Project